A01752391/Videojuego/GDD.md

 ### **Gameplay**

-The gameplay involves the traditional chess moves over the board, until power ups are acquired.
-The powerups can be general (for every piece of your control) or even be applicable to the opponents pieces.
+The gameplay involves the traditional chess moves over the board, until power-ups are acquired.
+The power-ups can be general (for every piece under your control) or even applicable to the opponent’s pieces.
 This is the factor of the game that will add uncertainty and a more fresh experience each run.
-Powerups can affect the board, exchange pieces, disappear pieces, etc.
+Power-ups can affect the board, exchange pieces, make pieces disappear, etc. While the chess pieces are randomly reassigned each round, the power-ups and points you’ve acquired persist, allowing strategic progression and build variety across the run.

-The goal of the game is to beat the other player and gain points after each capture to be awarded power ups for any-round use and get to the highest score possible.
+The board itself is randomly generated at the beginning of each round or game, using a curated set of mid-game chess positions as templates.
+This ensures a variety of dynamic and challenging starting situations, while maintaining balanced and recognizable chess structures.

+The goal of the game is to capture the opponent’s king, as in traditional chess, while gaining points after each capture to be awarded power-ups for any-round use and reach the highest.
 To overcome the challenges, the player should focus on adaptability, turn management, and long-term planning.
-When receiveing a powerup, the player should decide on a conservative or aggressive approach, to attack the opposing pieces with the powerup.
-Overall, success depends on managing resources wisely, and making calculated sacrifices when necessary.
+When receiving a power-up, the player should decide on a conservative or aggressive approach to attack the opposing pieces.
+Overall, success depends on managing resources wisely and making calculated sacrifices when necessary.

 ### **Mindset**